The Glock 43X vs SIG P365: How Do They Compare?

 Grips

-The Glock 43X features a slightly longer grip to accommodate the slightly longer magazine.
+The Glock 43X features a slightly longer grip designed to accommodate the slightly longer magazine.
 This grip fits my whole hand and doesn’t leave a pinky hanging.
-The longer grip also allows the magazine to always drop freely without me having to shift my hand.
+The longer grip also ensures the magazine drops freely without me having to shift my hand.

 With the SIG, I have a hanging pinky with the flush-fitting magazine and need to add a magazine extension to have a grip that fully fits my hand.